HoonChuanHng/menu/README.md

 #### Food Management

 * Add new food items with name, price, category, and upload image from device.
-* Newly added food items are displayed on the customer page.
 * Edit food details, including name, price, image, and category
+* Newly added or modified food are updated on the customer and kitchen page.
 * Delete existing food items
 * Sort food items by name (A–Z, Z–A), category (A–Z), and price (low to high, high to low)